scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 .. class:: abstract

   This article introduces **PyRSB**, a Python interface to the **LIBRSB** library.
-  LIBRSB is a portable *performance library* offering so called *Sparse BLAS* operations for modern multicore CPUs.
+  LIBRSB is a portable *performance library* offering so called *Sparse BLAS* (Sparse Basic Linear Algebra Subprograms) operations for modern multicore CPUs.
   It is based on the *Recursive Sparse Blocks* (**RSB**) format, which is particularly well suited for matrices of large dimensions.
   PyRSB allows LIBRSB usage with an interface styled after that of **SciPy**'s *sparse matrix* classes, and offers the extra benefit of exploiting multicore parallelism.
   This article introduces the concepts behind the RSB format and LIBRSB, and illustrates usage of PyRSB.